Jason's life is beginning to unravel. His grades have slipped, he's moody, he doesn't

 You can abuse a drug

-(or alcohol) without having an
+(or alcohol) without

-could lead to an addiction.
+and that could lead to an addiction.

 People can get addicted to all sorts of substances.
 When we think of addiction,